hosseinbahak/data-stream-in-pyspark/README.md

 # data-stream-in-pyspark
-this is a notebook that analyz uber transportations and stream them by kafka.
+this is a notebook that analys uber transportations and stream them by kafka.